-We have not sought to obtain a rating for either series of Preference Units, and the units may never be rated.
-It is possible, however, that one or more rating agencies might independently determine to assign a rating to the Series A and/or Series B Preference Units or that we may elect to obtain a rating of our Series A or Series B Preference Units in the future.
+We have not sought to obtain a rating for any series of Preference Units, and the units may never be rated.
+It is possible, however, that one or more rating agencies might independently determine to assign a rating to the Series A, Series B or Series C Preference Units or that we may elect to obtain a rating of our Series A, Series B or Series C Preference Units in the future.
 In addition, we may elect to issue other securities for which we may seek to obtain a rating.
 If any ratings are assigned to a series of Preference Units in the future or if we issue other securities with a rating, such ratings, if they are lower than market expectations or are subsequently lowered or withdrawn, or if ratings for such other securities would imply a lower relative value for the Preference Units, could adversely affect the market for, or the market value of, the Preference Units.
 Ratings only reflect the views of the issuing rating agency or agencies and such ratings could at any time be revised downward or withdrawn entirely at the discretion of the issuing rating agency.
 A rating is not a recommendation to purchase, sell or hold any particular security, including the Preference Units.
-Ratings do not reflect market prices or suitability of a security for a particular investor and any future rating of either the Series A or Series B Preference Units may not reflect all risks related to us and our business, or the structure or market value of the Preference Units.
+Ratings do not reflect market prices or suitability of a security for a particular investor and any future rating of either the Series A, Series B or Series C Preference Units may not reflect all risks related to us and our business, or the structure or market value of the Preference Units.